 Winter and summer levels

-Water levels in waterways vary between winter and summer.
-This is because there is more precipitation in winter than in summer and because of the demand for water.
+Water levels in watercourses vary between summer and winter, because there is more precipitation in winter than in summer and because of the demand for water.

 How dry and how wet is it now?

 What are the expectations?
-And what is the water board doing to ensure sufficient water in every season: not too much and not too little?
-In the water report, you can read the current state of affairs regarding the situation in our working area.
+And what is the water authority doing to make sure there is enough water in every season: not too much and not too little?
+In the water situation, you can read the current situation in our region.

 Winter

 During the winter months, precipitation exceeds evaporation.
-The water board maintains lower water levels during the winter period.
-This creates space in the waterways to collect precipitation and drain excess water.
+The water authority uses lower water levels during the winter period.
+This creates room in the watercourses to collect precipitation and to drain excess water.

 Summer

 During the summer months, evaporation exceeds precipitation.
-We then raise the water level in the ditches to a higher level.
+So, we raise the water level in the ditches to a higher level.
 This is the summer level.
-In this way, we create a buffer in our water system.
+This creates a buffer in our water system.
 Because a lot of water evaporates, we have to supply water during dry periods in order to maintain the agreed levels in the ditches.

-We do not apply a fixed period for winter and summer water levels.
-Water level management is about looking ahead: when it becomes drier in the spring, we start to buffer water and raise the water level.
-When it becomes wetter again in the fall, we release water to create storage space.
+We do not apply a fixed period for summer and winter water levels.
+Water-level management is about looking ahead: when it becomes drier in the spring, we start to store water and raise the water level.
+When it becomes wetter again in the autumn, we release water to create storage space.
 If the spring is wet, we may raise the water levels a little later.
 If the fall is dry, we may keep the water levels high for a little longer.

 Agreements on water levels sometimes need to be renegotiated.
 Circumstances and insights can change.
-We recently made a number of new decisions on water levels.
-And new decisions on water levels are currently being prepared.
+We recently took a number of new decisions on water levels.
+And new decisions on water levels are being prepared at the moment.